JiajiaasEsther/cse15l-lab-reports/cse15l-lab-report3.md

 Note that when we do this it copies not just the files we see with `ls`, but all of the files in `.git` as well.

 3.5.
-Addition, you can have more control over what gets copied.
+Addition, we can have more control over what gets copied.

 Try this command:
 ```